 Who are we?

-We sometimes joke that ours is a family practice not just because we like to see families in our practice but because we ourselves are a family.
-Our two naturopathic doctors, Rena Bloom and Jacob Schor are married.
-They met while attending the National College of Naturopathic Medicine in Portland, Oregon.
-Both graduated in 1991 and have maintained active Oregon naturopathic licenses as primary health care providers since.
 Dr. Schor served as president of the Colorado Association of Naturopathic Physicians from 1992 until 1999.
 Dr. Bloom was the legislative chair coordinating political activity during the same period, served as CANP president from 2004 to 2007.
 She then served as legislative liason, continuing to lead our profession's efforts to regulate the practice of naturopathic medicine in Colorado.
-Dr. Schor is serving his third term as a board member of the Oncology Association of Naturopathic Physicians (OncANP).
+Dr. Schor is serving his fourth term as a board member of the Oncology Association of Naturopathic Physicians (OncANP).
 During his first term he served as Secretary to the association.
-He then served as vice president and currently serves as OncANP's president.
-The most challenging volunteer position Dr. Schor currently makes time for is chairing the speaker selection committee that plans the curriculum of the American Association of Naturopathic Physicians' annual convention.
+He then served as vice president and then as OncANP's president.
+He's slipped down a few rungs and is currently secretary of that association again.

 Dr. Rena Bloom spent her childhood in Milwaukee, Wisconsin but in 1973 she emigrated with her family to Israel.
 Her path to naturopathic medicine began in 1979 when a somewhat younger Rena Bloom experienced a macrobiotic shiatsu treatment in London.
 Though the treatment consisted of simple dietary changes, the effects were profound.
 Her experience that lives could be improved so simply, led her to look for ways she could teach others.